Green beret: Historical US military green berets

 Of historical note, an olive drab green beret was worn by arctic–qualified soldiers of the 172nd Infantry Brigade stationed in Alaska from 1973 to 1979 when the Department of the Army's morale-enhancing order was in force and various colored berets began to be worn by numerous units and branches of the US Army.

 Starting in the 1970s, a special female beret was authorized for wear as alternate headgear for the US Army, US Air Force, US Navy, and US Marine Corps with various service uniforms.
 These black (Army and Navy), dark-blue (Air Force), and dark-green (Marine Corps) female berets were of similar design and worn on the crown of the head.
-The Marine Corps dark–green female beret was authorized for wear from 1978–1982.
+The Marine Corps dark–green female beret was authorized for wear from 1978 to 1982.